cedowens/MacShellSwift/MacShellSwift/README.md

 # SwiftShell

-SwiftShell is a macOS post exploitation tool written in Swift using encrypted sockets.
+SwiftShell is a proof of concept MacOS post exploitation tool written in Swift using encrypted sockets.
 This tool consists of two parts: a server script and a client binary.
+I wrote this tool to help blue teamers proactively guage detections against macOS post exploitation methods that use macOS internal calls.
+Red teams can also find this of use for getting ideas around using Swift for macOS post exploitation.

 More info below: